PassiveLemon/skyfactory3-docker/README.md

 # skyfactory3-docker </br>
 Docker stuff for a dedicated Skyfactory 3 server. </br>
+This isn't exclusive to Skyfactory 3.
+It should be able to run any Java 8 server.

 #### This does not download and set up the server.
 All this does is run the server from your host location in a docker container. </br>